kr914/AtliQ-Business-Insights-360/README.md

  1. understanding expectations of project from project owner
  2. communications skills with stakeholders to do changes in dashboard
  3. Time management skill
+    ### Conclusion
+    This dashboard answers many business questions based on different scenerio.
+This report can be used to take data driven decision to make AtliQ more profitable.